CPC-Development/x402-hackathon/apps/service/hello-world-service.md

-# Paid Photon proxy
+# Paid Nominatim proxy

-This service exposes a small, for-pay geocoder API backed by the internal Photon container.
+This service exposes a small, for-pay geocoder API backed by the internal Nominatim container.
 It requires x402 CPC payments on every request.

 ## Endpoints